 Botox® is an excellent treatment for the horizontal forehead and vertical frown lines.
 A more permanent solution to address both the lines as well as the drooping brow is a forehead lift (also called a brow lift).
 A forehead lift can restore the brows to a more youthful position, decrease excess upper lid skin slightly, and soften frown lines.

-Endoscopic forehead lift is performed in the operating room under deep sedation.
-The incisions are hidden in the hairline, and a camera is used to assist in visualization of important structures.
+Drs.
+Thompson, Henstrom, and Manning perform forehead lift surgery in the operating room under a general anesthetic.
+The incisions are hidden in the hairline.
 This procedure is often combined with a temporal lift or midface lift, as the same incisions are used for all of these procedures.
-In addition, blepharoplasty (eyelid surgery) is often performed with an endoscopic forehead lift.
+In addition, blepharoplasty (eyelid surgery) is often performed with a forehead lift.
 The brow is restored to a more youthful position and the frowning muscles are weakened.